chail/anyres-gan/README.md

 ### Acknowledgements

 Our code is largely based on the [Stylegan3](https://github.com/NVlabs/stylegan3) repository ([license](./LICENSE_stylegan.txt)).
 Changes to the StyleGAN3 code are documented in [diff](./diff.txt).
-Some additional utilities are from David Bau and Taesung Park.
+Some additional utilities are from David Bau and Taesung Park, and we thank Assaf Shocher for proofreading.
 Remaining changes are covered under [Adobe Research License](./LICENSE.txt).

 <a name="citation"/>

 ### Citation
 If you use this code for your research, please cite our paper:
 ```
-@article{chai2022anyresolution,
+@inproceedings{chai2022anyresolution,
     title={Any-resolution training for high-resolution image synthesis.},
     author={Chai, Lucy and Gharbi, Michael and Shechtman, Eli and Isola, Phillip and Zhang, Richard},
-  journal={arXiv preprint arXiv:2204.07156},
+    booktitle={European Conference on Computer Vision},
     year={2022}
 }
 ```